barbacbd/nautical/README.md

 # Contributing

-View the [contirbution](user/docs/Contributing.md) for more information.
+View the [contirbuting guidelines](user/docs/Contributing.md) for more information.

 # Examples